BrightDV/BoxBox/README.md

 - Translate [this file](lib/l10n/app_en.arb) to your language (only the text between the quotes).
 - Finally, make a Pull Request or an Issue and attach the code to it!

+Currently, the app is available in:

+- 🇫🇷 French
+- 🇬🇧 English

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)